 In some countries, dogs are for eating and beating.
-But in most cultures, these furry creatures are looked upon as the most faithful of all animals.
+But in most cultures, these furry creatures are considered the most faithful of all animals.
 Being man’s best friend, millions of people in the U.S. have dogs as pets.
 Most dog owners are people who treat their dogs like family.

-Some people have dogs to help take care of their children or someone in the family with special medical needs.
+Some people have dogs to help care for their children or someone in the family with special medical needs.
 Still, other people, like gang-bangers and thugs, seem to love having Pit Bulls in their yards.
 These shaved-headed miscreants love taking their attack dogs out in public to show off how badass they look, etc. And rap videos often display Rotts and Pits as barking, intimidating creatures.

 “And if the city bans the pit bull, what’s to stop thugs from shifting to other breeds that can be made into weapons, such as the Canary Dog or the Dogo Argentino?
 Outlawing them all would be an incredibly divisive policy.”
 (Source.)

 Of course, New York could just as easily apply that logic to gun control.
 But oh well, another topic for another time.
-At the other end of the spectrum, we have many famous, peace-loving celebrities who also love pits.
-For now, anyway, the debate over breed and dangerous propensities are as unsettled as “global warming.”
+At the other end of the spectrum, we have many famous, peace-loving celebrities who love pits.
+For now, the debate over breed and dangerous propensities are as unsettled as “global warming.”
 There is just no consensus despite propaganda by lobbyists selling carbon scrubbing technologies and looking for a tax or other break.

 Many minor dog attacks never get registered in the books.
 So they never become part of the official statistics.
 So never count on studies as a silver bullet in unraveling dog behavior.